Joshua-McGee/doks/documentation/onboarding.md

 ## System requirements

+The sections below outline the system requirements for Agenda depending on whether you are using [Windows] or [MacOS].

 ### Windows system requirements

-Below are a list of hardware requirements for installing the Agenda application on a Windows machine:
+Below is a list of hardware requirements for installing the Agenda application on a Windows machine:

 | Component | Requirement |
 | --- | --- |